-The NC Tobacco Prevention and Control Branch seeks to eliminate North Carolinians’ exposure to secondhand smoke (SHS).
-SHS has been linked with health problems such as heart disease, heart attack, lung disease, lung cancer and some other cancers.
-Childhood exposure to SHS can lead to upper respiratory infections, decreased lung capacity, ear infections, Sudden Infant Death Syndrome (SIDS) and even behavioral problems and learning difficulties.
+The NC Tobacco Prevention and Control Branch works to eliminate North Carolinians’ exposure to secondhand smoke (SHS).
+SHS has been linked with health problems such as heart disease, heart attack, stroke, lung disease, lung cancer and some other cancers.
+Childhood exposure to SHS can lead to upper respiratory infections, decreased lung capacity, ear infections, and even behavioral problems and learning difficulties.
 Pregnant women exposed to SHS have increased risk of delivering prematurely or having an infant die of SIDS.

 Exposure to secondhand smoke is a preventable cause of significant illness and death.
-Policies to ban smoking indoors reduce exposure to secondhand smoke, can reduce the number of cigarettes smoked each day and increase the number of smokers who quit.
+According to the Task Force on Community Preventive Services, which reviews published studies on preventive health, policies to ban smoking indoors reduce exposure to secondhand smoke, reduce the number of cigarettes smoked each day, and increase the number of smokers who quit.

 According to the Task Force on Community Preventive Services, which reviewed published studies on secondhand smoke policy, smoking bans and restrictions are effective in reducing exposure to secondhand smoke.